denegrij/controltower/lab1-account-factory.md

 * While admin user can access the Account Factory directly with AWSAdministratorAccess role, the new non-admin user with permissions to Account factory, should login using `AWSServiceCatalogEndUserAccess` role to create new accounts.
 * Ensure you are in the same region as AWS Control Tower, this is needed as AWS Service Catalog is a regional service.
 * If you login using `AWSServiceCatalogEndUserAccess` role, you won’t be able to access AWS Control Tower dashboard but you can directly access AWS Service Catalog.
-* The email IDs used for the accounts in AWS Control Tower should be in the same domain.
-As an example, having master account in *@example.com* and new AWS account in *@noexample.com* will NOT work.

 ### 2.1 Launch a new AWS Account using Account Factory as an AWS Control Tower Admin user